Eureka, California: Air

 Eureka's full-service airport is the Arcata-Eureka Airport, located 15 mi north in McKinleyville.
-This airport has one airline, United Airlines, and connects to San Francisco and Los Angeles.
+This airport has two airlines: United Airlines and Avelo Airlines.
+The airport connects to San Francisco, Los Angeles, Denver, and Burbank.
 Murray Field and Eureka Municipal Airport are general aviation airports for private and charter air service.
 Both are located adjacent to Humboldt Bay.
 Kneeland Airport, at 2737 ft in elevation, is a general aviation airport that provides an option for pilots choosing to land when the prevalent marine layer is affecting airports nearer sea level.

 Water

 The Humboldt Bay Harbor Recreation & Conservation District manages the resources of Humboldt Bay and its environs, including the deep-water port.
 The port is located directly west of the city and is serviced across the bay in the community of Samoa.
 In addition to two deep-water channel docks for large ships, several modern small-craft marinas are available for private use, with a total capacity of more than 400 boats.